paulMery/moov-node/docs/output/bankaccounts.md

 ## InitMicroDeposits

-Discontinue using a specified bank account linked to a Moov account.
+Initiate a micro deposit for a bank account linked to a Moov account.

 ```javascript
 bankaccounts.initMicroDeposits(accountID, bankAccountID)